 Once you find a category, then it’s time to search for a gig!
 Fiverr is set up on a rating and review system.
 You want to find someone that has a lot of good ratings and reviews.
 It will show you their percentage and also what level they are.
 From there you can decide based on their ratings, reviews, and how many buyers they have if you want to purchase their gig.

-Some gigs will have portfolios of their work that you can scroll through.
+Some gigs will have portfolios of their work which you can scroll through.
 This is always nice to see if their gig is what you are looking for.
 If you are not sure if you want to purchase someone’s gig, you can “heart” it and come back to it later.
-I love that you can “heart all the ones you like and use them whenever you need them.
+I love that you can “heart” all the ones you like and use them whenever you need them.

 2. Purchase a Gig

 Now that you know what gig you need, it’s time to make a purchase!
-In some cases the seller will ask you to contact them first, but in most cases you order your gig and then the seller’s instructions are automatically forwarded to you.
+In some cases, the seller will ask you to contact them first, but in most cases, you order your gig and then the seller’s instructions are automatically forwarded to you.
 Once you give them what they need to complete the service, they are on a countdown to finish it within the number of days that are set on the gig.

 3. Rate and Review Services